 Dividends are not guaranteed, but they aren’t taxable.

 As with all investments, it is not guaranteed that extra profits will come into your bank account.
 However, they are generally not taxed.
 There will be good and bad years, but overall the profits are generally smoothed for an even sum coming into the policy as it’s a long-term investment.

 As long as you pay your premiums, your family get a lump sum of money when you die.

 Whole life insurance, despite the investment factor, is a guaranteed safety net for your family after your death.
 The minimum payment is always specified and then the investment adds anything over this.
 It’s a permanent life insurance policy which comes with both its pros and cons.
 So, it’s important to weigh up which ones are best for you.

 What’s great about it is that you’ll get the same amount of coverage over the years, no matter what your age or health is.
 This guaranteed payout can give you and your family a sense of long-term financial security.

 How much does whole life insurance cost?

 Term life insurance is generally cheaper, as whole life policies tend to come with fees from the investment services and commissions from the underwriter.
-They are higher value, and payout is guaranteed so it makes sense why they would be more expensive.
+They are a higher value, and the payout is guaranteed so it makes sense why they would be more expensive.